unixorn/awesome-zsh-plugins/README.md

 * [git-lfs](https://github.com/nekofar/zsh-git-lfs) - Adds short aliases for the git-lfs commands.
 * [git-plugin](https://github.com/rcruzper/zsh-git-plugin) - Adds some functions for `git`.
 * [git-prompt-useremail](https://github.com/mroth/git-prompt-useremail) - Adds prompt reminders for `git` user.email.
+* [git-prune (diazod)](https://github.com/diazod/git-prune) - Allows you to delete all branches that are already merged in your local repository and/or that were merged in your remote origin repository.
-* [git-prune](https://github.com/Seinh/git-prune) - Plugin that simplifies deleting merged branches.
+* [git-prune (seinh)](https://github.com/Seinh/git-prune) - Plugin that simplifies deleting merged branches.
 * [git-scripts](https://github.com/packruler/zsh-git-scripts) - Adds `git-squash-branch` and `git-remove-merged` commands.
 * [git-secret](https://github.com/sobolevn/git-secret) - A bash-tool to store your private data inside a `git` repository.
 * [git-smart-commands](https://github.com/seletskiy/zsh-git-smart-commands) - Adds extra `git` commands to make some common `git` usages more efficient.